-121/4" Intermediate and 8 1/2" Production Sections
+121/4" and Contingency 81/2"Hole Sections

-For environmental and logistical reasons, water, rather than oil based drilling fluid systems are most suited to remote locations such as the North Falklands Basin.
+For environmental and logistical reasons, water based drilling fluid systems are most suited to remote locations such as the North Falklands Basin.
 These drilling fluids and associated solids may be discharged to sea under permit, and additional volume can also be built on the rig.
 The drilling fluid system used in previous wells was a water / glycol based polymer mud system, and these fluids provided an acceptable level of chemical inhibition for the formations encountered.